ramosfabiano/cpp-boilerplate/README.md

 # C++ boilerplate

-This repository contains a simple boilerplate for C++ projects (under Linux).
+This repository contains a boilerplate for C++ projects (under Linux).

 ## Dependencies